Hard and Electronic Copies of Documents

 – emailed to TableOffice@parliament.qld.gov.au

-Documents over 5MB should be provided on a CD and delivered to the Table Office (Room A.18, Parliament House, Cnr Alice and George Streets, Brisbane)
+Documents over 5MB should be provided on a CD or USB and delivered to the Table Office (Room A.18, Parliament House, Cnr Alice and George Streets, Brisbane)

 Tabling on Non-Sitting Days